Best Time to Do the Annapurna Circuit Trek

 Winter (December to February)

 Winter offers a quieter trekking experience with fewer people on the trail.
 Days can still be clear, providing beautiful mountain views, but temperatures drop significantly at night, especially above Manang.
-Snowfall can block Thorong La Pass after heavy storms, and flexibility is required.
+Snowfall can block Thorong La Pass after heavy storms, and flexibility with plans is required.

 This season is best suited for experienced trekkers who are comfortable with cold conditions and are flexible with itineraries.
 When weather cooperates, winter trekking can be peaceful and rewarding.